Creating a Multistate Employee Handbook

 Drafting and Review Process

-Employers should engage employment counsel familiar with the laws of each state where they have employees to review the handbook and supplements.
-Annual reviews are essential, as state employment laws change frequently.
+Employers are advised to consult with employment counsel familiar with the laws of each state where they have employees to review the handbook and supplements.
+Annual reviews are generally recommended, as state employment laws can change frequently.
 Tracking legislative developments across all relevant jurisdictions is an ongoing compliance obligation.

 Electronic distribution of handbooks facilitates updates and ensures all employees have access to the current version.
 Employers should maintain signed acknowledgment forms confirming each employee received and reviewed the handbook and applicable state supplement.